Pima Community College: Community campus

 The Pima Community College Community campus was opened in 1975 to meet non-traditional educational needs, including distance learning, non-degree activity classes, and adult education.
 In 1997, the campus moved to Bonita Avenue and Commerce Park Loop, near St. Mary's Road and Interstate 10.
 The campus was home to the teacher education program.
-Many of its services were moved to the Northwest, West, and Downtown campuses when Community campus was closed in 2019.
+Many of its services were moved to the Northwest, West, and Downtown campuses when the PCC Community campus was closed in 2019.

 Desert Vista campus

 First established as the South Education Center in 1986, the Desert Vista campus moved to its present location in 1993.
 The campus is located at Valencia Viejo, a site once occupied by the Hohokam people, between Irvington Road and Valencia Road on Calle Santa Cruz, west of Interstate 19.
 The campus supports the nearby Aviation Technology Center at Tucson International Airport and supplies workforce training to the business community at the Center for Training and Development.